Biomass Energy in the South

 America's forests serve as carbon "sinks" that absorb and hold some 10 percent of the heat-trapping carbon dioxide emissions the U.S. pumps out each year.
 Burning trees to generate electricity releases this CO2 and, in fact, can produce more carbon emissions per megawatt than burning coal.
 Even if trees cut down for energy production are replanted, the climate impacts may be serious.

-A 2012 study (pdf) jointly commissioned by SELC and the National Wildlife Federation found that wood is not an inherently carbon-neutral energy source, as the power industry has claimed.
+A 2012 study (PDF) and Executive Summary (PDF) jointly commissioned by SELC and the National Wildlife Federation found that wood is not an inherently carbon-neutral energy source, as the power industry has claimed.
 Based on consumption trends in our region, using wood to generate power here or to make fuel pellets for power generation in Europe is projected to produce higher levels of atmospheric carbon than fossil fuels for 35 to 50 years.
 After that time, carbon levels will begin to fall as regrowing forests absorb CO2 from previous combustion, but it may be too late to avoid irreversible effects on the climate system.

 Ensuring Sustainable Sourcing